Whether your performance car is domestic or exotic, high-powered performance or luxury, it still needs to be insured.

 Amount of Customization

-Owners of performance cars like sports cars or exotic cars are also more likely to add customizations and modifications to them.
+Owners of sports or exotic cars are also more likely to add customizations and modifications to them.

 Aftermarket exhausts and suspension, larger wheels and high-end stereo systems all add to the car’s value that the car insurance company would need to consider.

-Often, you would need to purchase modified car insurance in addition to the standard premium rates for performance car insurance.
+Often, you would need to purchase modified car insurance in addition to the standard premium rates for performance auto insurance.

 Increased Incidence of Theft